 · Learning curve: Purchasing a higher-tiered subscription for Sketchup provides access to a wide range of tools.
 Learning the full Sketchup library and functionality set can take a considerable amount of time, even for advanced users.
 Commonly used functions seem hidden in order to create a visually clean layout.

 · Rendering time: Some users, especially those using the free version of this software, have reported slower rendering times.
-The program can be limited for very large or detailed models.
+The program can be limited to very large or detailed models.

 · Limited details: There are tools available within Sketchup to adjust the lighting and textures within your 3D model.
 However, the available options for these features are limited when compared to other 3D modeling tools.